muhme/joomla-branches-tester/README.md

 For the four Web server containers, to simplify life, the standard Docker Joomla images (`joomla:4` or `joomla:5`) are used as a starting point and then overinstalled with the source code from the corresponding Joomla development branch.
-The Joomla installation itself is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.
+The Joomla Web-Installer is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

 Last tested with
 * macOS 14 Sonoma,